 Litigation Lawyers in Vienna

-Conduct that can give rise to punitive damages in Vienna, West Virginia
+Conduct that can give rise to punitive damages in Vienna, Virginia

-Punitive damages in Vienna, West Virginia typically cannot exceed 10 times the amount of actual damages suffered by the plaintiff.
+Punitive damages in Vienna, Virginia normally cannot exceed 10 times the amount of actual damages suffered by the plaintiff.
 However, this is just a guideline, and not a strict rule.
-Courts in West Virginia have found larger punitive damage awards to be perfectly valid, and smaller ones to be invalid.
+Courts in Virginia have found larger punitive damage awards to be perfectly valid, and smaller ones to be invalid.
 This will be highly dependent on the facts of each case.